Context menu

 Lockedโ

-An appointment cannot be manipulated if it is locked.
-This is usually a setting that is set in the back-office systems; it can not be set inside Dime.Scheduler itself.
-Locked appointments can be recognized by its shaded stripes.
+A locked appointment cannot be manipulated.
+The lock is usually set in the back-office system; it cannot be set inside Dime.Scheduler itself.
+You can recognize locked appointments by their shaded stripes.

 Linked appointmentsโ

-Linked appointments are the result of the integration with the Gantt chart.
-When a resource is assigned to task (and the Gantt chart is synchronized), appointments will be created in the planning board.
+Linked appointments come from the integration with the Gantt chart.
+When a resource is assigned to a task and the Gantt chart is synchronized, appointments are created in the planning board.

-Usually these appointments can be modified freely, but there's one caveat: a linked appointment cannot exceed the dates from the underlying task.
-This simple sketch shows the boundaries: any appointment may occur anywhere at any time as long as it stays inside the date boundaries (the start and end date of the task).
+You can usually modify these appointments freely, with one caveat: a linked appointment cannot exceed the dates of the underlying task.
+The sketch below shows the boundaries.
+An appointment may occur anywhere at any time as long as it stays inside the date boundaries (the start and end date of the task).

 Dragging an appointment outside the boundary will not pass the test: